 Date Written: February 7, 2019

-Consumption taxes are a primary source of tax revenue in many countries and constitute a substantial cash outflow for firms, evidence on their effect on corporate tax planning is very limited.
+While consumption taxes are a primary source of tax revenue and constitute a substantial cash outflow for firms, evidence on their effect on corporate tax planning is very limited.
 This study examines multinational service firms’ consumption tax planning behavior and its inter-play with income-tax motivated profit shifting.
 Exploiting a unique setting in Europe with 30 staggered and plausibly exogenous value-added tax rate changes, we find that firms report 0.5 percent less in sales if consumption taxes increase by one percentage point.
 Consistent with incentives for tax planning, the effect is stronger for firms with greater discretion over where to pay value-added taxes.
-We then show that service firms’ profit shifting behavior depends on their responsiveness to consumption taxes.
-While reporting sales in response to consumption taxes seems to place a constraint on profit shifting through intra-group trade, firms offset this constraint by engaging in more debt shifting.
+We then show that service firms engage in less profit shift-ing when they are more responsive to consumption taxes.
+While reporting sales in response to consumption tax incentives seems to place a constraint on profit shifting through intra-group trade, firms offset this constraint by more debt shifting.

 Keywords: Consumption Taxes, Tax Planning, Profit Shifting